 “Let’s see then.”

-There’s about thirty of them, Zio thought.
+There’s about fifty of them, Zio thought.

 The small ones moved fast and could even teleport short distances sometimes; they would be an easy miss for a regular human.
-But a regular human wouldn’t be able to stand on their own two feet on top of a moving airship around twenty kilometers above the ground.
+But a regular human wouldn’t be able to stand on their own two feet on top of a moving airship around twelve kilometers above the ground.

 But Zio was no regular human.
-He didn’t even need to rush; the more scratches he got on him the weaker the creatures would get – his blood was poison to them.
+He didn’t even need to rush; the more scratches he got on him, the weaker the creatures would get – his blood was poison to them.
 His body was immune to any kind of distortion too.

 “Now comes the good part” Castle said, watching from the cell room.

 A second wave of these beings came flying around from between the clouds like a big bank of salmon.
 The pack ran directly into Zio and swarmed the surface of the ship; the deck was full of these creatures again.
 While the boy in the gray coat tried to fend off some that were jumping at him, the remaining ones started to collide and hop on top of each other, effectively creating a more complex organism – fusing.
 This one had three big protuberances that kind of looked like wide arms and a head.

 “That’s the big one.”
 Zio quickly tried to make some space between them as the creature approached.
 In a swift motion that made a ‘click’ sound happen, the boy crossed the two thin blades and they combined into a bigger sword about the size of an old claymore; this unique trick weapon was gifted to him long ago.
 He then took an offensive stance and ran towards the mighty behemoth.
 The two collided.
 Zio seemed to vanish into the being’s embrace.